Mothers are supposed to love their daughters unconditionally. Society casts this idea that mothers and daughters are supposed to be best friends.

 The one thing that I know I roll my eyes at every time I hear it slip out of someone’s mouth is “but she’s still you’re mother so you have to love her and forgive her.”

-Maybe she’s oblivious to the pain she’s caused you, maybe she lives in a delusional world where she’s done no wrong or maybe there are just too many variables to even begin to understand.
-It doesn’t make it right.
+Maybe toxic mothers are oblivious to the pain they cause.
+And maybe a toxic mother lives in a delusional world where she’s done no wrong.
+Or perhaps there are just too many variables to even begin to understand.
+But that doesn’t make it right.

-It’s not an easy thing getting over.
-Mother’s Day comes around and you see everyone getting so excited about it and you’re torn between gagging and this gnawing feeling in your gut that you don’t get that luxury.
+And it’s not an easy thing getting over.
+Mother’s Day comes around and you see everyone getting so excited about it and you’re torn between gagging and this gnawing feeling in your gut that you don’t get to enjoy that luxury.

 I bet it’s taken years for you to come to grasp with it.
-It’s potentially made you closed off from others.
-It’s gotten in the way of relationships, friendships and daily activities at times.
-You’ll see small traits of her in you and you get so discouraged that any part of her could be seen in you.
+And it’s potentially made you closed off from others.
+Because it has gotten in the way of relationships, friendships and daily activities at times.
+And when you see small traits of her in you, you get so discouraged that any part of her could be seen in you.

-You’re not her.
-You are far from her.
-You are a caring, intelligent, gentle, kind, and wonderful woman.
+Remember this, you are far from her.
+And you are a caring, intelligent, gentle, kind, and wonderful woman.

-You don’t have to forgive her.
-You don’t have to communicate with her, you don’t have to love her, and you don’t have to acknowledge her.
+And you don’t have to forgive her.
+Because you don’t have to communicate with her, you don’t have to love her, and you don’t have to acknowledge her.